TimothyDelille/Mindy/README.md

 For reminders, Amazon EventBridge sends a request to the lambda function every 5 minutes to check for reminders.
 All events found within a 5 minute window are sent in order.

 `reminders` is a custom package with util functions for dynamodb, openai, whatsapp and time conversions.

+# How to contribute?
+However you want.
+Deployments are ad-hoc, DMs are open on [https://x.com/timothydelille](https://x.com/timothydelille).